Spectral measures and dominant vertices in graphs of bounded degree

+For example, connected circulant graphs, ladder graphs, and Paley graphs are finite Cayley graphs (see for example Chapter 17 in \cite{Bigg--93}).
+For any positive integer $d$, the $d$-dimensional square lattice $L^d$ is the Cayley graph of the free abelian group $\Z^d$ with a free basis as generating set; note that $L^1$ is the infinite line.
+For $d \ge 3$ the regular tree $T^d$ of degree $d$ is the Cayley graph of the free product of $d$ copies of the group of order two with the canonical generating set of $d$ elements.
+(The tree $T^2$ makes sense, but it is the same graph as the line $L^1$, also known as the two-way infinite path.)
+In all these graphs, all vertices are dominant. \end{exe}

-A graph $G$ is \textbf{walk-regular} if the number of closed loops of length $n$ at a vertex $v$ of $G$ is independent of $v$ for all $n \ge 0$, equivalently if the measure~$\mu_v$ is independent on the vertex~$v$ (the terminology is that of \cite{GoMc--80}).
-When the graph $G$ is walk-regular, and therefore regular of some degree $d$, the measure $\mu_v$ is sometimes called a \textbf{Plancherel measure} \cite[\S~3.4]{FiPi--83}, \cite[Page 219]{MoWo--89}.
+\begin{defn} A graph $G$ is \textbf{walk-regular} if the number of closed walks of length $n$ at a vertex $v$ of $G$ is independent of $v$ for all $n \ge 0$, equivalently if the measure~$\mu_v$ is independent on the vertex~$v$, equivalently if for all $k \ge 0$ the diagonal matrix coefficients of the power $A^k$ of the adjacency operator $A$ of $G$ are equal (the terminology is that of \cite{GoMc--80}). \end{defn}